 In general, I recommend acupuncture treatments weekly for at least 4-6 weeks followed by twice monthly, combined with Chinese herbs, until pregnancy.
 The more treatments initially, the quicker the results.
 For those patients whose MD’s have requested that they not take herbs during their ART, I recommend once or twice weekly acupuncture treatments.
 These protocols are the same for both men and women.

-For best chances of success with ART, acupuncture treatment should begin 3 months prior to any major procedure.
+For the best chances of success with ART, acupuncture treatment should begin 3 months prior to any major procedure.
 If this schedule is not possible for you, aim to get treatments for as many weeks as possible before the procedure begins.

 What to expect from Acupuncture for Fertility: